Port Royal, Nova Scotia: Best Things to Do – Top Picks

 Where to Stay and Local Travel Tips

 Accommodations range from cozy inns to modern hotels.
-For a central location, consider staying in Halifax, which offers easy access to nearby attractions10.
+For a central location, consider staying in Halifax, which offers easy access to nearby attractions.
 If you’re planning a road trip, book your stays in advance, especially during the summer months.

 Renting a car is the best way to explore the region.
-The scenic drives, like the Cabot Trail, are a must for any road trip enthusiast1.
+The scenic drives, like the Cabot Trail, are a must for any road trip enthusiast.
 Be sure to check road conditions and plan your route ahead of time.

 Insider Advice for a Memorable Experience